 Two Days Given To Punjab Chief Secretary To Submit Inquiry Report On MDCAT Leak

-The Lahore High Court has ordered the Punjab Chief Secretary to submit an inquiry report, in the span of two days, regarding the leaked examination paper of the Medical and Dental College Admission Test (MDCAT).
-The directive was given on Wednesday.
+The Lahore High Court has recently ordered the Punjab Chief Secretary to submit an inquiry report, in the span of two days, regarding the leaked examination paper of the Medical and Dental College Admission Test (MDCAT).
 The Chief Secretary was called upon by honorable Justice Shahid Waheed on short notice over the inability of having submitted the report earlier.

 When the Chief Secretary appeared before the court, he exclaimed that no evidence had been found by the two inquiries held vis-a-vis the alleged paper leak.
 Simultaneously, the judge is also hearing petitions filed by candidates who took the MDCAT in the University of Health Sciences (UHS) on August 20.